 Our faculty value and create opportunities for student-led learning projects and regularly collaborate with students in research initiatives, and Hamline's Twin Cities location offers a springboard into the variety of opportunities for comparative cultural studies in our backyard.

-Choose from a wide variety of courses suited to your career interests and develop skills that will serve you on whatever path you choose.
+Choose from a wide variety of courses suited to your career interests, and develop skills that will serve you on whichever path you choose.

 Examples of past anthropology student internships include: